Lobster Eggs Benedict is the most decadent treat on the brunch menu. For special occasions nothing will come close to this luxurious breakfast.

 Lobster Eggs Benedict

-I was so inspired by Neil’s lobster tacos that I couldn’t wait to come up with my own lobster superstar dish.
+I couldn’t wait to come up with my own lobster superstar dish.
 As regular readers will know, I have a real soft spot for all things brunch, and played around with how to incorporate lobsters into my weekend breakfast.
-Lobster eggs Benedict is the perfect dish to knock up over the Christmas period, and will make any lazy morning extra special.
+This lobster eggs benedict recipe is the perfect dish to knock up over the Christmas period.
+Hang on a minute!
+Who wants to wait for Christmas?!
+This lobster eggs benedict will make any lazy morning extra special. :)

 Lobster Eggs Benedict